Automating releases on GitLab¶

 Using an

-in the branch name is not mandatory but can be useful as you may need to fix other bugs in the1.0.0
+xin the branch name is not mandatory but can be useful as you may need to fix other bugs in the1.0.0version of your code in the future.
+However, the process would work the same if you wanted to name your branchrelease/fix-1.0.1instead.git checkout -b release/fix-1.0.x 1.0.0 -

 Push the hotfix branch to the remote repository.